Does Delaware have state overtime laws that are different from federal law?

 What are my time deadlines?

 If you have a wage/hour claim, do not delay in contacting the Office of Labor Law Enforcement to file a claim.
 There are strict time limits in which wage claims must be filed.
-In order for the agency to act on your behalf, you must file with one year from the date that the claim arose.
+The ability to claim expires one year after the date that the claim arose.
+However, in order for the agency to act on your behalf, you must file within ten and a half monthsfrom the date that the claim arose.

 Do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim.